You should normally have an upper second-class (2.1) undergraduate honours degree or above.

 - a core professional qualification in a mental-health field as defined by the British Association of Behavioural and Cognitive Psychotherapies (BABCP) or evidence of completing the BABCP Knowledge Skills and Attitudes requirements

 - foundation-level knowledge of Cognitive Behavioural Therapy and evidence of providing structured psychological therapies and interventions.

 Months of entry

+This course equips you with a critical understanding of cognitive behavioural models of anxiety disorders, depression, psychosis and personality difficulties.
 You’ll develop the skills to deliver high-quality and creative cognitive behavioural interventions across this range of problems.

 This course is offered in partnership between the School of Psychology at the University of Sussex and the Sussex Partnership NHS Foundation Trust.

 Qualification and course duration